edgelesssys/contrast/docs/docs/components/index.md

 The Coordinator is configured with a *manifest*, a configuration file containing the reference attestation values of your deployment.
 It ensures that your deployment's topology adheres to your specified manifest by verifying the identity and integrity of all confidential pods inside the deployment.
 The Coordinator is also a certificate authority and issues certificates for your workload pods during the attestation procedure.
-Your workload pods can establish secure, encrypted communication channels between themselves based on these certificates and the Coordinator as the root CA.
+Your workload pods can establish secure, encrypted communication channels between themselves based on these certificates using the Coordinator as the root CA.
 As your app needs to scale, the Coordinator transparently verifies new instances and then provides them with their certificates to join the deployment.

 To verify your deployment, the Coordinator's remote attestation statement combined with the manifest offers a concise single remote attestation statement for your entire deployment.